-Students in the Electromechanical Engineering Technician - Robotics program will gain a solid foundation in programmable logic controls, microcontrollers and electronics, computer-aided design, mechanical systems, computer and robot programming, and interfacing sensors and actuators.
-Graduates will be prepared to install, service, troubleshoot, maintain, and repair robots and automated production systems, as well as, related devices, tools, and mechanical, hydraulic and pneumatic equipment.
-Graduates will also be equipped to assist in the application and design of robots and their manufacture and testing.
+Students in the Electromechanical Engineering Technician - Robotics program will gain a solid foundation in programmable logic controllers, electronics, computer-aided design, mechanical systems, computer and robot programming, sensors and actuators.
+Graduates will be prepared to program, troubleshoot and maintain robots and automated production systems along with mechanical, hydraulic and pneumatic equipment.
+Graduates will also be equipped to assist in the application and design of robotic systems, their manufacture and testing.

 Six new Cognex Vision systems incorporated into our robot cells to teach Robot Vision Systems.

-Students learn robotic programming skills of three different robot platforms; ABB, Fanuc and Motoman.
+Students learn robotic programming skills on different robot platforms including ABB and Fanuc.

-The labor market condition for Robotics Technicians in Canada is forecast to be good for some time to come.
-Graduates will find employment with robot suppliers or distributors, robotic manufacturers, automotive manufacturers, or other manufacturing environments.
+The labour market condition for Robotics Technicians in Canada is forecast to be good for some time to come.
+Graduates will find employment with robotic manufacturers and suppliers, system integrators, machine builders, automotive manufacturers, or other manufacturing environments.

 The standard tuition and compulsory fees for the current academic year: